Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-The authors of \cite{vem2019user} consider a slotted structure where the users can repeat their codewords across sub-blocks, which is referred to as T-fold IRSA.
-They propose to split the message into two parts and employ a coding scheme based on a combination of compressed sensing (CS) and LDPC coding at the slot level.
-Namely, the users pick a preamble determined by the first part of the message from a common codebook, and the second part is encoded by an LDPC code and interleaved before the transmission.
+The authors in \cite{vem2019user} consider a slotted structure where the users can repeat their codewords across sub-blocks, which is referred to as $T$-fold IRSA.
+They propose splitting the message into two parts and employing a coding scheme based on a combination of compressed sensing (CS) \cite{clazzer2024investigation} and LDPC coding at the slot level.
+Namely, the users select a preamble determined by the first part of the message from a common codebook, and the second part is encoded using an LDPC code and interleaved before transmission.
 The preamble carries information about the interleaver and the utilized slots for a specific user.
-At the receiver side, the preamble part is recovered by the non-negative least squares (NNLS) algorithm and the coded part is decoded by joint belief propagation (BP).
+At the receiver side, the preamble part is recovered by a non-negative least squares (NNLS) algorithm, and the coded part is decoded by joint belief propagation (BP).
 The replicas of the recovered codewords are peeled from the other slots via SIC.
-The general transmission structure in CCS-based URA solutions is depicted in Fig. \ref{figslot}.
+This scheme improves the performance of \cite{ordentlich} by up to 13 dB, and the difference with the random coding bound is less than 8 dB.
+The general transmission structure in $T$-fold IRSA based URA solutions is depicted in Fig. \ref{figslot}, where $N$ is the length of the transmission frame, $N_s$ is the slot length, $V$ is the number of slots, $w_i$ is the message of the $i$-th user, and $x(w_i)$ denotes the transmitted signal of the $i$-th user.

-$T$-fold IRSA is also utilized in \cite{marshakov2019polar} by replacing the LDPC codes with the polar codes and utilizing joint successive cancellation decoding, which provides a significant performance gain over \cite{vem2019user}.
+$T$-fold IRSA is also utilized in \cite{marshakov2019polar} by replacing the LDPC codes with polar codes and utilizing joint successive cancellation decoding \cite{arikan2009Channel}, which provides a significant performance gain over \cite{vem2019user} due to the superiority of the polar codes to the LDPC codes in the short blocklength regime.
 In \cite{Tanc20Massive}, the authors employ random signatures to convert the equal-gain channel into a more favorable i.i.d. fading scenario along with trellis-based codes in a $T$-fold ALOHA structure.
 Their proposed approach provides a low-complexity solution with moderate performance.
-Moreover, the authors of \cite{sui2023finite} employ finite-field coding in a slotted structure.
+Moreover, the authors in \cite{sui2023finite} employ finite-field coding in a slotted structure.
 More specifically, the users encode their data using a non-binary LDPC code and transmit it after repetition, zero-padding, and interleaving.
-At the receiver, intra-slot decoding is performed by a joint BP algorithm over a non-binary factor graph.
-Their proposed approach improves the performance of the slotted schemes in high user loads, compared to its previous counterparts.
+At the receiver, intra-slot decoding is performed using a joint belief propagation (BP) algorithm over a non-binary factor graph.
+Their proposed approach improves the performance of the previously proposed slotted URA schemes for high active user loads.